vuhung16au/pdf-splitter/README.md

 - **Detailed error messages** for user guidance
 - **Fallback UI** for various error scenarios

-## File Structure

-- `page.tsx` - Main page with the UI layout
-- `PdfUploader.tsx` - Component for handling file uploads and processing
-- `DragDropArea.tsx` - Component for drag and drop functionality
-- `pdfUtils.ts` - Utility functions for PDF splitting using pdf-lib
-- `ErrorBoundary.tsx` - Custom component for catching and handling UI errors
-- `error.tsx` - Global error handler for Next.js application
-- `not-found.tsx` - Custom 404 page for handling non-existent routes

-## Libraries Used

-- **pdf-lib**: For PDF manipulation
-- **file-saver**: For downloading the generated files
-- **jszip**: For creating ZIP archives
-- **next.js & react**: For the application framework
-- **tailwindcss**: For styling

 ## Usage

-1. Upload one or more PDF files by dragging them into the upload area or clicking to browse (max file size: 100MB per file)
+1. Upload one or more PDF files by dragging them into the upload area or clicking to browse (max file size: 100MB per file).
+2. Review the list of selected files.
+You can **remove** individual files or use the **Clear All** button to remove all files before processing.
-2. Click "Split PDFs" to process your files
+3. Click **Split PDFs** to process your files.
-3. Each page of your PDFs will be extracted as a separate PDF file with the naming format "originalname-XX.pdf"
+4. Each page of your PDFs will be extracted as a separate PDF file with the naming format `originalname-XX.pdf`.
-4. The ZIP file "pdf-splitted.zip" containing all individual PDFs will be downloaded automatically
+5. The ZIP file `pdf-splitted.zip` containing all individual PDFs will be downloaded automatically.
+6. If an error occurs (e.g., invalid/corrupted PDF, file too large, unsupported browser), a detailed error message will be shown and you can retry or adjust your files.
+7. The UI supports drag-and-drop, dark mode, responsive layout, and robust error handling for a smooth experience.

+## Supported and Tested Browsers

+PDF Splitter is actively tested and supported in the following browsers:

+- **Google Chrome** (latest stable)
+- **Microsoft Edge** (latest stable)
+- **Mozilla Firefox** (latest stable)
+- **Safari**: Not supported (see notice above)
+- **WebKit** (via Playwright automation)

+> **Note:** While the app works best in Chrome and Edge, Firefox is also supported but may require additional handling for some PDF operations.
+Safari is not supported due to known compatibility issues.

+Automated tests (Cypress and Playwright) are run across Chrome, Edge, Firefox, and WebKit to ensure cross-browser compatibility.

 ## Getting Started